ideanetwork/install_ideanet_pkg/README.md

-If you have a copy of “*run_ideanet.R”* on your computer then follow the same procedure as described above for installing Ideanet except, in this case use, *run_ideanet.R*.
+If you have a copy of “*run_ideanet.R”* on your computer then follow the same procedure as described above for installing Ideanet except, in this case use *run_ideanet.R*.
 If you do not have the the file”run_ideanet.R” then copy and paste the code below following the same procedures described above.

 Once executed the code will open the program.
 Sometimes the Ideanet app will open behind other windows applications.
-Look on your task bar for *feather icon* or use the hot keys (Alt+Tab) to tab through open applications to find Ideanet.
+Look on your task bar for *feather icon*, this is the icon for the app.
+Alternatively, use the hot keys (Alt+Tab) to tab through open applications to find Ideanet.

 Note that once the Ideanet application is open, R and RStudio will not accept input because the Ideanet application has control of R environment.
-To stop using the app and regain control of R or RStudio click *Quit, Close app*.
+To stop using the app and regain control of R or RStudio, in the Ideanet menu click *Quit, Close app*.

 ``` r
 options(repos=structure(c(CRAN="http://cran.us.r-project.org")))#cran mirror